AbdullatifSadiq/zillowClone-react/README.md

 ## General Info
 In this project, I clone the zillow.com website using React js.
 The website has a number features such as the service the render such as buying, selling and renting a property.
-The website takes inputs such as location, number of bedrooms and bathrooms, price range and home types.
+The website also takes inputs such as location, number of bedrooms and bathrooms, price range and home types.